BarbaraJoebstl/data-engineering-nd/data-pipelines/project_data_pipelines/README.md

    !: Delete the cluster eacht time you are finiseh working.

 ## Building the operators
+In order to complete the project, there are four operators to be implemented

 ### Stage Operator
 - Load JSON fromatted files from S3 to Amazon Redshift (SQL Copy)
 - contains timestamp
 - runs backfills

 ### Fact and Dimension Operator

-- uses the SQL helper class to run the data transformations
+- uses the provided SQL helper class to run the data transformations

 ### Data Quality Operator
 - runs checks on the data